A Solopreneur's Guide to a Holiday Season on Your Terms

 If you sell digital products, courses, or coaching, the holidays are a great time to market those products and earn a bit of extra money.
 People are used to Black Friday deals, so you can offer a discount to draw in new customers.

 Keep in mind that holiday marketing takes some planning.
 You'll need to schedule some social posts and an email campaign to go out, which might include graphics or videos you'll need to create.
 You'll want to schedule them over several weeks, depending on your offer.
-If you need some inspiration, The Consistency Corner has a free holiday marketing planner.
+If you need some inspiration, The Consistency Corner has a holiday marketing planner.

 You'll also want to market anything you plan to launch in January — especially if it means collecting money in November and December.
 A business coach I know created a workshop for freelancers looking for help as they set goals for the year.
 She created content around year-end reviews and goal-setting that she published throughout December, driving her audience to sign up for her workshop.